LVPC and YLVPC 2026

 ELIGIBILITY

-The Competitions are open to permanent residents or citizens of Australia or New Zealand; also applicants who are from another nation and have studied in Australia or New Zealand for at least one year, not necessarily music, preceding 3rd July 2026, and are not a previous first prize winner of the Competition.
+The Competitions are open to permanent residents or citizens of Australia or New Zealand; or applicants who are from another nation and have studied in Australia or New Zealand for at least one year preceding 3rd July 2026, and are not a previous first prize winner of the Competition.

-Lev Vlassenko Piano Competition is open to pianists who, on the Finals date of the Competition, 3rd July, 2026 are aged at least 16 and no older than 30: you cannot have had your 31st birthday.
+Lev Vlassenko Piano Competition is open to pianists who, on 1st January 2026, are aged at least 16 and no older than 30: you cannot have had your 31st birthday.

-Young Lev Vlassenko Piano Competition is open to pianists who, on the Finals date of the Competition, 3rd July 2026, are aged at least 12 and no older than 17: you cannot have had your 18th birthday.
+Young Lev Vlassenko Piano Competition is open to pianists who, on 1st January 2026, are aged at least 12 and no older than 16: you cannot have had your 17th birthday.

 Competition auditions will be in the form of a single video performance to be played from memory and submitted as per the Requirements for Audition Videos.
 All works must be performed in a single take without editing except the Concerto movement which may be performed as an additional take, without editing.